benjakson/AI-model-culture/README.md

 ### Results
 This directory holds the results of the AI model testing, including translated responses and analysis.

-### Notebooks
-Jupyter notebooks used for analyzing the data and comparing model responses.

 ### Scripts
 Python scripts used for various tasks such as:
 - Data processing